 - Status Updates

 - Follow Ups

-As you break down the various forms of communication happening in this area, it’s important to educate employees and establish some basic guidelines when it comes to communication between your company and its customers.
+As you break down the various forms of communication happening, it’s important to educate employees and establish some basic guidelines when it comes to communication between your company and its customers.
 Here are a few tips to consider:

 Customer Service Communication